xformerfhs/VBAUtilities/README.md

 ### AccessLockFileReader

-A class to read an access lock file in order to find out which computer is holding a lock on the access database.This can either be the database that this class is part of or another database file.
+A class to read an access lock file in order to find out which computer is holding a lock on the access database.
+This can either be the database that this class is part of or another database file.
 It supports mdb and accdb files.

 ### ADOFieldWrapper